nixuwixu/nx-react-web-n-mobile/apps/mobile/README.md

 ## Development server

-Run `nx serve web` for a dev server.
-Navigate to http://localhost:4200/.
-The app will automatically reload if you change any of the source files.
+Run `nx serve mobile`

+to serve the application Javascript bundler that communicates with connected devices.
+This will start the bundler at http://localhost:8081.

+Run `npx nx run-android mobile`

+to run the applicatoin in development mode on Android simulator/device

+Run `npx nx run-ios mobile`

+to run the applicatoin in developement mode on iOS simulator/device.

 ## Code scaffolding